 In this blog, I’ll be discussing some more advanced DAX functions to demonstrate what’s possible in Power BI.
+You may watch the full video of this tutorial at the bottom of this blog.

 This tutorial will teach you how to visualize the profit contribution of different client tiers using advanced DAX functions.